Using pg_dump with PostGIS Topology

 DETAIL: Key (topology_id)=(1) is not present in table "topology".

-utility defaults to INSERT'ing records into the topology
+This is because the pg_dump utility defaults to INSERT'ing records into the topology schema's

-table before INSERT'ing records into the topology
+layer table before INSERT'ing records into the topology schema's topology table.
+Since

-table has a foreign key constraint with the topology
+the layer table has a foreign key constraint with the topology table, this can never work properly.

-One solution therefore, is to manually edit your pg_dump
+One solution therefore, is to manually edit your pg_dump output file to run COPY commands onto

-table second.
+the topology.topology table first, then the topology.layer table second.
 A modified script with

 the highlighted changes can be seen here.